Tips for using WordPress

 This is a clean HTML page specifically designed to work with WordPress (or Joomla, Drupal, Magento).
 It is built from scratch and so is more expensive.
 However, it does not have the heavy load of extra code required to run the themes and plugins stuffed into the off-the-shelf templates.

 This not only gives you complete control over what displays where and how, it also makes your pages natively more efficient for search engines and browsers.

-Then WordPress itself has some quirks, irrespective of what type of template you’re using, e.g.:
+WordPress, like Joomla, Magento, Drupal and other CMS, has some quirks, irrespective of what type of template you’re using, e.g.:

 - some scripts run unnecessarily every time the server loads a page.